11th edition : 9-10-11 March 2018

 Participants 2017: Laurentius Old Master Prints & ThePrintsCollector

 These are Laurentius Old Master Prints & ThePrintsCollector’s top items on this year’s edition of the Maastricht Antiquarian Book & Print Fair.
+Please note that MABP 2017 has ended and that these items may already have been sold.

 Click on pictures to enlarge.